bienjamyn/questdoro-pomodoro-timer/README.md

 1. Download `QuestDoro.zip` from the link above
 2. Unzip the file
-3. Drag `QuestDoro.app` to your Applications folder
+3. Drag `QuestDoro.app` to your Applications folder or Desktop
-4. Open QuestDoro from Applications
+4. Open QuestDoro and time to focus!

 > **Note:** On first launch, your Mac may block the app.
 Go to **System Settings → Privacy & Security** and click "Open Anyway".